Index

 - In 2021/22, 144 men called the Strength to Change voluntary perpetrator programme helpline.
 On average there are 50 men accessing support to reduce and stop harming those they are in an intimate relationship with.
 On average there were 75 current or ex-partners also receiving support.
 During this time 45 men fully completed the programme.

-- During 2022/23, there were 11,813 domestic abuse-related offenses which involved violence against a person across the Humberside Police Area representing 30.3% of all violent offences.
-There were 3,988 incidents of domestic abuse-related stalking and harassment offences and 504 coercive control offences across the Humberside Police Area during 2022/23.
+- There were 4,931 incidents of domestic abuse-related stalking and harassment offences and 645 coercive control offences across the Humberside Police Area during 2023/24.
 Again, it is likely that the rates in Hull are considerably higher than the average across the Humberside Police Area.

 - In Hull alone in 2021/22, Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 were recorded as crimes.